whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - Will provide a guide to installation and booting with OC if my build is as stablized as Clover
 2. Clover
     - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.
+    - You can try the latest release of AppleALC.kext (1.4.3) with the layout-id of 13 (or 0d000000) which now has native support for many Vivobook Series' CX8050.
+Delete CodecCommander kext and contents in the main SSDT.
+I keep having sound card failures, so I am using 1.4.2 for now.

 ## Changelog
 October 28, 2019